 8 Support

-Service providers can find help and guidance for the entire process at nets.dk under Support for NemID service providers (NemID tjenesteudbyder - in Danish).
+Help and guidance for the entire process is available at nets.dk under Support (in Danish: Kundeservice) for NemID Service Providers (in Danish NemID tjenesteudbyder).

 Nets DanID can help with implementation, development and integration of NemID in your solution.